top of page

 Ferry terminal vehicle lanes

-Travelling as a foot passenger, I was advised by the exceptionally friendly Moby Lines staff member I could proceed to the security gate around 90minutes prior to departure; ceiling mounted monitors give details of which berth the ship would be located - just ensure you know what time your ship departs and ideally the name of the ship as on the day of my voyage two ships from the same company operated to the same destination within ninety minutes of each other.
+Travelling as a foot passenger, I was advised by the exceptionally friendly Moby Lines staff member I could proceed to the security gate around ninety minutes prior to departure; ceiling mounted monitors give details of which berth the ship would be located - just ensure you know what time your ship departs and ideally the name of the ship as on the day of my voyage two ships from the same company operated to the same destination within an hour of each other.

 Departure board

-If you have a few minutes to spare head to the adjacent roof top car park where there are excellent views of the port - you may even see your ferry arrive from its previous journey.
+If you have a some time to spare head to the adjacent roof top car park where there are excellent views of the port - you may even see your ferry arrive from its previous journey.

 Moby Otta arriving in Genoa from Olbia, Sardinia